Stranger in a Strange Land (Iron Maiden song): Synopsis

 The lyrics are about an Arctic explorer who dies and is frozen in the ice.
 After a hundred years his body is found preserved by other people exploring the area.
 Adrian Smith was inspired to write about this song after talking to an explorer who had a similar experience while discovering the frozen body of Franklin Expedition participant John Torrington.

 The guitar solo in "Stranger in a Strange Land" is played by Smith.
 In a 2020 interview with eonmusic, the guitarist said that it was one of the first Iron Maiden songs that gave him "space to play in", citing its mid-paced tempo as the reason why; "a lot of the Maiden stuff up until then had been very fast, and aggressive, and heavy, but that actually allowed me a little bit of space to stretch out a bit", he said.

 The song is one of only five Iron Maiden songs to fade out; the others being "The Prophecy" from Seventh Son of a Seventh Son, "Hell on Earth" from Senjutsu, "Women in Uniform", a single included on some pressings of Killers, and "Kill Me Ce Soir", the B-side to the 12" single Holy Smoke released in 1990.
 The lyrics "brave new world" were also present in Iron Maiden's 2000 studio release, Brave New World.

+The music video for "Stranger in a Strange Land" was recorded between 3 November and 7 November 1986, at the Hammersmith Odeon in London, England.